jijiz/foobartory/README.md

 Robot can also sell/buy other robots.

 # Design Principles
-Concurrent tasks run on asyncio library, asyncio queue is used to manage shared ressources between coroutines.
+Concurrent tasks run with asyncio library, asyncio queue is used to manage shared ressources between coroutines.

 # Launch foobartory
+Run on Windows and Linux
 Require `Python 3.8` \
 Launch command : `python foobartory.py` \
 `EXEC_SPEED` variable from `foobartory.py` configure execution speed of the program.